bitnami/charts/bitnami/sealed-secrets/README.md

 This chart bootstraps a [Sealed Secret controller](https://github.com/bitnami-labs/sealed-secrets) Deployment in [Kubernetes](http://kubernetes.io) using the [Helm](https://helm.sh) package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
-Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.
+Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites